dylanribb/Unity2DNetSample/README.md

 This POC uses the `Unity.Networking.Transport` API to create a basic server, client, and send test data.
 It uses MessagePack for data serialization into a byte array, but that could easily be swapped out for other serialization schemes as needed.

-This projected was created as a basic example that isn't dependent upon and could potentially be used outside of Unity's new Entity Component System (ECS).
+This project was created as a basic example that isn't dependent upon and could potentially be used outside of Unity's new Entity Component System (ECS).

 Some of the pieces (such as the basic state machine implementation and string extension methods) were taken directly from the Unity FPS Sample: https://github.com/Unity-Technologies/FPSSample